 Bejuco beach is a classic beach in the Central and South Pacific of Costa Rica with palm trees, dark compact sand, long shores and dark blue waters.
 This beach also has the Blue Flag award, given to only the cleanest and most natural beaches in Costa Rica.

-However, it is not a good beach for swimming as this area commonly experiences rip tides but it is perfect for walking and sunbathing.
+However, Bejuco is not the best for swimming as this area commonly experiences rip tides but it is perfect for walking, boogie boarding, surfing and sunbathing.
 Snorkeling is not good at this beach either.
-It is not recommended to swim or go in the waters at this beach.
+It is not recommended to swim far at Bejuco.
+You can play in the shallow waves and dip your toes but don’t go too far out.

 Many times, you will feel like Bejuco is your own beach as there are not many tourists in this area.
 We spent an afternoon here hanging out with a couple local families, watching their kids play futbol.
 Sunsets were beautiful!